What Today’s Client Payment Trends Mean for You

 Speaking of convenience, who among us isn’t tired of sorting through piles of paper mail?
 As of 2016, the majority—56 percent—of all bills are now paid online, and 76 percent of consumers have switched to paperless billing.
 If your firm is still mailing out paper bills, consider whether your clients might find this a nuisance and would prefer to receive and pay your bill electronically.

 What does this all mean for your business?

 We’re steadily marching toward becoming a cashless society, and changing consumer payment trends have profound implications for how financial services professionals like you do business.

 In some sectors of the modern economy, digital payments by credit and debit cards are old news, but many CPA firms have been resistant to adopting new billing and payments practices.
 Many like to wait for technologies to be fully vetted; others shy away from new business expenses like payment processing fees.

 If your firm has yet to shift toward offering clients a variety of convenient online payment options, now is the time to reassess your practices.
 As you work to win new business and attract a younger clientele, keep in mind that prospective clients can easily seek out another CPA firm that provides them the convenience they’ve grown accustomed to from other businesses.

 Best of all, digital billing and payments tools give you the opportunity to streamline and simplify key operational processes so you can devote more time to what matters—offering high-value accounting services to your clients.

-To learn more about the payment trends influencing the way accounting professionals like you run their firms, download our e-book, "Getting Paid: What CPAs Need to Know for 2018."
+To learn more about the payment trends influencing the way accounting professionals like you run their firms, download our e-book, "Getting Paid Today: What CPAs Need to Know."